haotongwang/home-server/README.md

 * use a front-end framework (html or css)

 * refactor index.js into multiple files and modules
+  * architecture for settings
+    * only allow valid settings to be set
   * html generator and minimizer

-* make a function that generates the html string that wraps the content
+  * make a function that generates the html document string that wraps the content

 * use async functions when possible